ElPioterro/StarryNightVibrant/README.md

 # Spicetify Project - Dynamic Gradient Theme

-A modified custom Spicetify theme and extension that dynamically changes the background gradient based on the currently playing song's cover art.
+A custom Spicetify theme and extension that dynamically changes the background gradient based on the currently playing song's cover art.
 It offers several modes for how the gradient updates and animates.

-Based on the StarryNight theme concept.
+This project is a rework and expansion of the original StarryNight theme concept, adding dynamic gradient functionality and user configuration options.

 ## Features